-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2003

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-\\\\\to\\\

-Commission file number 1-5975

-(Exact name of registrant as specified in its charter)

-Delaware (State of incorporation) 61-0647538 (I.R.S.
-Employer Identification Number)

-500 West Main Street Louisville, Kentucky (Address of principal executive offices)

-40202 (Zip Code)

-Registrant's telephone number, including area code: (502) 580-1000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of exchange on which registered

-Common stock, \$0.16/3 par value 7.25% Senior Notes, due August 2006 6.30% Senior Notes, due August 2018 New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of the Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in the Registrant's definitive proxy or information statements incorporated by reference in Parts I, II and III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes $\boxtimes$ No $\square$

-The aggregate market value of voting stock held by non-affiliates of the Registrant as of June 30, 2003 was \$2,290,660,754 calculated using the average price on such date of \$15.11.

-The number of shares outstanding of the Registrant's Common Stock as of February 29, 2004 was 162,109,152.

-DOCUMENTS INCORPORATED BY REFERENCE

-Parts I, II and III incorporate herein by reference portions of the Registrant's Proxy Statement filed pursuant to Regulation 14A covering the Annual Meeting of Stockholders scheduled to be held April 22, 2004.
+FOR RM 10-K X OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 oar ended December 31, 2003 OR TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number 1-5975 ANA INC. rant as specified in its charter) Delaware (State of incorporation) 61-0647538 (I.R.S.
+Employer Identification Number) 500 West Main Street Louisville, Kentucky (Address of principal executive offices) 40202 (Zip Code) Registrant's telephone number , including area code: (502) 580-1000 Securities registered pure suant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common stock, \$0.16 2 /3 par value 7.25% Senior Notes, due August 2006 6.30% Senior Notes, due August 2018 New York Stock Exchange Securities registered purs suant to Section 12(g) of the Act: None requi ng the preceding 12 months (or for such shorter period that the Registra irements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to I e best of Registrant's knowledge, in the Registrant's definitive proxy o required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nt was required to file such reports), and (2) has been subject to such filing tem 405 of the Regulation S-K is not contained herein, and will not be contained, r information statements incorporated by reference in Parts I, II and III of this Form 10-K for any amendment to this Form 10-K. \square Indicate by check mark whether the registrant is an accelerated filer (a as defined in Rule 12b-2 of the Act).
+Yes ⊠ No □ avera The aggregate market value of voting stock held by non-affiliates of age price on such date of \$15.11. the Registrant as of June 30, 2003 was \$2,290,660,754 calculated using the The number of shares outstanding of the Registrant's Common Stock as of February 29, 2004 was 162,109,152.
+DOCUMENTS INCOR PORATED BY REFERENCE Mee Parts I, II and III incorporate herein by reference portions of the Registing of Stockholders scheduled to be held April 22, 2004. trant's Proxy Statement filed pursuant to Regulation 14A covering the Annual